-What are Philippine offshore gaming operators (POGO)?
+What are Philippine Offshore Gaming Operators (POGO)?

-- Sports betting – is a form of gambling that involves predicting the results and placing a bet on a particular sporting event.
+- Sports betting – This is a form of gambling that involves predicting the results and placing a bet on a particular sporting event.

 How do POGOs work?